mongodb/mongo-python-driver/doc/examples/authentication.rst

   ...                      password='password',
   ...                      authMechanism='MONGODB-CR')
   >>>
-  >>> uri = "mongodb://user:password@example.com/the_database?authMechanism=MONGODB-CR"
+  >>> uri = "mongodb://user:password@example.com/?authSource=the_database&authMechanism=MONGODB-CR"
   >>> client = MongoClient(uri)

 Default Authentication Mechanism
 --------------------------------

-If no mechanism is specified, PyMongo automatically uses MONGODB-CR when connected to a pre-3.0 version of MongoDB, and SCRAM-SHA-1 when connected to a recent version.
+If no mechanism is specified, PyMongo automatically uses MONGODB-CR when connected to a pre-3.0 version of MongoDB, SCRAM-SHA-1 when connected to MongoDB 3.0 through 3.6, and negotiates the mechanism to use (SCRAM-SHA-1 or SCRAM-SHA-256) when connected to MongoDB 4.0+.

 Default Database and "authSource"
 ---------------------------------